Coinemy/coapy/_sources/domain.txt

 * From the perspective of a message sender, the disposition of a transmission is :dfn:`success` or :dfn:`failure`.
-Success or failure of an message transmission is determined by a sender based on time, reply message type, and transport-layer information.
+Success or failure of an message transmission is determined by a sender based on time, received reply message type, and information provided by other layers:

   + If the received `reply message` has type RST, the transmission has failed.